 Featured image: Flickr

-Professional jockey Jose Sanchez always liked to kick back after a training session with a high-strung thoroughbred, but he'd never indulged in beer until, one day, the raven-haired owner of his most challenging mount slid him one from across the table.
-One sip of the ice-cold, frothy pale ale and Jose was a changed man.
+Professional jockey Jose always liked to kick back after a training session with a high-strung thoroughbred, but he'd never indulged in beer until the raven-haired owner of his most challenging mount slid a beer to him from across the table.
+One sip of the ice-cold, frothy pale ale and Jose was lost.
 Now married to an heiress, Jose works as a sports journalist and collects cars.